-The results of the SMP indicate an overall long-term trend of a net expansion in seagrass meadow extent at Fisherman Islands since the FPE seawall construction (see BMT WBM 2016 for details) up until 2022 where flood conditions resulted in a major contraction of seagrass extent although it still remains larger than 2013.
-Despite the contraction of the seagrass extent in 2022, the Consistent with the predictions of the FPE IAS (WBM 2000), the results of the Port of Brisbane SMP suggest that port expansion activities (both the FPE and previous reclamations at Fisherman Islands) have led to localised alterations to hydrodynamic processes that favour the development of seagrass meadows.
+The results of the SMP indicate an overall long-term trend of a net expansion in seagrass meadow extent at Fisherman Islands since the FPE seawall construction (see BMT WBM 2016 for details) up until 2022 where flood conditions resulted in a major contraction of seagrass extent.
+Seagrass extents have recovered in 2023, with increases in extent and percentage cover of most seagrass types observed across all sites.
+This is consistent with the predictions of the FPE IAS (WBM 2000), with the results of the Port of Brisbane SMP suggesting that port expansion activities (both the FPE and previous reclamations at Fisherman Islands) have led to localised alterations to hydrodynamic processes that favour the development of seagrass meadows.
 Key controlling processes are expected to include: